'Pedestal' was a British major supply convoy to Malta (9/15 August 1942).

 Fuel oil was now so scarce in Malta that none of the ships at sea could be refuelled at the island for a return passage, and the oiling force had therefore to remain on station throughout the operation to ensure that the escorts were able to regain Gibraltar.

-On 10 August, all the ships having sailed and passed through the Strait of Gibraltar, the British naval effort comprised Force ‘W’ (battleships Nelson and Rodney, Lyster’s fleet carriers Eagle, Indomitable and Victorious with 72 fighters, light anti-aircraft cruisers Charybdis, Phoebe and Sirius, and destroyers Antelope, Eskimo, Ithuriel, Laforey, Lightning, Lookout, Quentin, Somali, Tartar, Vansittart, Wishart and Zetland); Burrough’s Force ‘X’ (light cruisers Kenya, Manchester and Nigeria, light anti-aircraft cruiser Cairo, destroyers Ashanti, Bicester, Branham, Derwent, Foresight, Fury, Icarus, Intrepid, Ledbury, Pathfinder, Penn and Wilton, and tug Jaunty); Force ‘R’ (oilers Brown Ranger and Dingledale, and corvettes Coltsfoot, Geranium, Jonquil and Spiraea); ‘Bellows’ (ii) force (carrier Furious with 38 Spitfire fighters for Malta and, when separated from the main body, destroyers from the ‘additional’ force); supplementary destroyer force (Amazon, Keppel, Malcolm, Venomous, Vidette, Westcott, Wrestler and Wolverine); minesweeping force to meet the convoy and sweep it into Malta (Hebe, Hythe, Rye and Speedy and motor launches ML-121, ML-126, ML-134, ML-135, ML-168, ML-459 and ML-462); and Force ‘Y’ from Malta (10,350-ton British Orari and 7,422-ton British Troilus escorted by the destroyers Badsworth and Matchless, all kept at Malta after ‘Harpoon’ [ii]).
+On 10 August, all the ships having sailed and passed through the Strait of Gibraltar, the British naval effort comprised Force 'W' (the battleships Nelson and Rodney, Lyster’s fleet carriers Eagle, Indomitable and Victorious with 72 fighters, the light anti-aircraft cruisers Charybdis, Phoebe and Sirius, and the destroyers Antelope, Eskimo, Ithuriel, Laforey, Lightning, Lookout, Quentin, Somali, Tartar, Vansittart, Wishart and Zetland); Burrough’s Force 'X' (the light cruisers Kenya, Manchester and Nigeria, the light anti-aircraft cruiser Cairo, the destroyers Ashanti, Bicester, Branham, Derwent, Foresight, Fury, Icarus, Intrepid, Ledbury, Pathfinder, Penn and Wilton, and the tug Jaunty); Force 'R' (the oilers Brown Ranger and Dingledale, and the corvettes Coltsfoot, Geranium, Jonquil and Spiraea); 'Bellows' (ii) force (the carrier Furious with 38 Spitfire fighters for Malta and, when separated from the main body, destroyers from the 'additional' force); supplementary destroyer force (Amazon, Keppel, Malcolm, Venomous, Vidette, Westcott, Wrestler and Wolverine); minesweeping force to meet the convoy and sweep it into Malta (Hebe, Hythe, Rye and Speedy and motor launches ML-121, ML-126, ML-134, ML-135, ML-168, ML-459 and ML-462); and Force 'Y' from Malta (10,350-ton British Orari and 7,422-ton British Troilus escorted by the destroyers Badsworth and Matchless, all kept at Malta after 'Harpoon' [ii]).
 The last component of Syfret’s major plan was a force of eight British submarines, of which some were to patrol off Italian bases and the others north of the convoy’s route in a position to intercept any Italian warships heading south to attack the convoy.

 On 10 August, the diversionary convoy provided by the Mediterranean Fleet departed Port Said under escort of Rear Admiral Sir Philip Vian’s 15th Cruiser Squadron.
 The merchant vessels of this diversionary convoy turned back on 11 August, but Vian led his warships in a gunfire attack against Axis positions on the island of Rhodes during 13 August before returning to Egypt.